josdem/hugo/content/techtalk/uipath/uipath_orchestrator.md

 - IIS Windows Authentication
 - IIS URL Authorization

-If you want to know how to enble IIS features, please go [here](https://computingforgeeks.com/install-and-configure-iis-web-server-on-windows-server/)
+If you want to know how to enable IIS features, please go [here](https://computingforgeeks.com/install-and-configure-iis-web-server-on-windows-server/); also we need to install IIS URL rewrite; this is a third party application, and you can find it [here](https://www.iis.net/downloads/microsoft/url-rewrite)

 [Return to the main article](/techtalk/techtalks)